ashsams18/Project4_11122021/README.md

 # Project 4
-## TRAIN AN ALGORITHM TO ANALYZE HORSE RACING DATA AND PREDICT FUTURE TRENDS
+## CREATE AN ALGORITHM TO ANALYZE HORSE RACING DATA AND PREDICT FUTURE OUTCOMES
 ## PROJECT OUTLINE
 The aim is to clean the data, utilizing columns that we need and uploading to a SQL database.
 We will use machine learning models to create a binary supervised algorithm to make predictions for unseen data in the future.
+Our aim is to develop a model which combines both fundamental (horse features) and market-generated information (jockey/ratings etc).

 ![horseracing.jpg](Images/horseracing.png)

+## PREOJECT MEMBERS
 ### A.Sheikh - C Mafavuke - M Ansah - M Amjad

 ## INTRODUCTION
-Our group has identfied that there is a scope to develop a model which combines both fundamental features of racing horses and market generated information.
+Our group has identfied that there is a scope to develop a model which combines both fundamental features of horse racing and market generated information.

-Our aim is to develop a model which combines both fundamental and market-generated information.
-The combining of information in a one-step model provides simplicity and also the opportunity to explore the significance of each individual fundamental variable in an explicit manner; since probabilities derived from the final market odds also appear in the model.

 ## RESOURCES
-* Kaggle
+* Kaggle (CSV File)
-* Jupyter Notebook
+* Jupyter Notebook (Coding)
-* PG Admin
+* PG Admin (SQL DATABASE)

 ## DATA COLLECTION
 Data was obtained from kaggle as a csv file.
+This was the only viable data available on this topic.
+There was other data available, however, we  decided to choose the data for UK and Ireland.

-The csv file included 42 columns and over 744 thousand rows of data initially.The data was cleaned with Pandas on Jupyter Notebook.
+The csv file included 42 columns and over 744 thousand rows of data initially.
+The data was cleaned with Pandas on Jupyter Notebook.
 Google colab was considered as a choice of Juypter notebook, as the local machine would not support the size of the CSV file data, however, there were a lot of limitations with this application and it ran out of free space so the Jupyter Notebook route was followed.

 The csv file included horse racing history between 2005 and 2019.
 Data was made up of the horse winning history, track conditions, distance, horse parentage, horse weight, age, racing group, time of the year/season the races took place etc